zombifier/My_Stardew_Mods/ExtraMachineConfig/README.md

-by the Wizard special order) prismatic slimes dropping prismatic jellies on killed by editing `Data/Machines`, targeting the slime incubator's entry (`"(BC)156"`), and add `selph.ExtraMachineConfig.HatchedPrismaticJellyChance` as a key.
+by the Wizard special order) prismatic slimes dropping prismatic jellies on killed by editing `Data/Machines`, targeting the slime incubator's entry (`"(BC)156"`), and add `selph.ExtraMachineConfig.HatchedPrismaticJellyChance` to the `CustomFields` dictionary.
 The value is the chance (a number between 0.0, never, and 1.0, always).
 You can use CP When conditions to control this number.

 NOTE: Despite being a field on `Data/Machines`, it will globally affect every prismatic slime, regardless of from which incubator they spawn.
 The reason it's